hunteke/temoa/docs/source/Documentation.rst

 :math:`\{p, t, v\} \in \{\{2010, car, 2010\}, \{2012, car,
 2010\}\}`.
 The values would be :math:`{TLF}_{2010, car, 2010} = 1`, and
 :math:`{TLF}_{2012, car, 2010} = \frac{3}{8}`.

-In combination with the :code:`PeriodRate` parameter, this parameter is used to implement the "single characteristic year" simplification.
-Specifically, instead of trying to account for partial period decommissioning, Temoa assumes that processes can only produce :code:`ProcessLifeFrac` of their installed capacity.

 Variables